Devil's Reign

 "Devil's Reign" is an American comic book event written by Chip Zdarsky with art by Marco Checchetto, published from December 2021 to May 2022 by Marvel Comics.
+In the series, in a ploy to increase his power, Mayor Wilson Fisk outlaws all superheroes in New York City.

+The series was adapted to the Marvel Cinematic Universe (MCU) across the first two seasons of the Disney+ series Daredevil: Born Again, starring Vincent D’Onofrio as Mayor Wilson Fisk, and to the seventh season of the video game Marvel Rivals, with Fisk voiced by Chris Okawa.

 Premise

-In a ploy to increase his power, Mayor Wilson Fisk has outlawed superheroes in New York City.
+In a ploy to increase his power, Mayor Wilson Fisk has outlawed superheroes ("vigilantes") in New York City.